reteed/s3automatebackup/README.md

 • **Intuitive Interface:** A user-friendly interface makes setting up and managing backup tasks straightforward and efficient.
 The app remains on the Windows system tray and you can access it anytime.<br><br>
 • **Efficient Data Management:** Automatic detection of file changes and timestamp comparisons to ensure only the necessary files are uploaded, reducing redundancy and saving bandwidth.<br><br>
 • **Secure Data Handling:** Implements best practices for secure data transfer to the cloud, ensuring your data's integrity and confidentiality.<br><br>
-• **Versioning Support:** Capability to enable versioning on S3 buckets, allowing you to maintain multiple versions of your backed-up files.
+• **Versioning Support:** Enables versioning on S3 buckets, allowing you to maintain multiple versions of your backed-up files.
+With the version viewer, you can easily view, manage, and restore older versions of files and folders in your S3 or S3-compatible bucket.

 ## Getting Started
 ### Prerequisites